Road cycling helmets are visibly different from mountain biking helmets. It’s not only in style but also in comfort, aero and safety.

 When the going gets rough, additional protection for the lower part of the face is a must.
-On the road, this is a non-issue.
-The downsides to breathability, weight, and aero overweigh the added benefit of full-face protection.
-That’s why they’re only used for mainly downhill riding.
+But there are significant downsides to breathability, weight, and aero for the benefit of full-face protection.
+That’s why they’re used for downhill MTB riding only.

 #6 Safety & injury protection

-The differences in overall design lead to varying protective characteristics.
-While mountain bike helmets generally offer more head coverage, road helmets have better lab test results regarding brain injury prevention.
+The differences in overall design we discussed until now all add up to differences in safety between MTB and road bike helmets.
+While mountain bike helmets generally offer more head coverage with thicker EPS foam, road helmets have better lab test results regarding brain injury prevention.

 The core safety technologies, however, are the same in the top-end models.
-One welcome onnovation over the recent years is MIPS or a proprietary variation of it.
-While brands give their system their own cool-sounding marketing names, the principles are the same.
+One welcome innovation over the recent years is MIPS, found in MTB and road helmets.

 This Multi-directional Impact Protection System (MIPS) technology is basically a helmet insert designed to create a slip-plane layer between the helmet shell and the biker’s head.
 In case of a crash, the slip plane reduces rotational forces to the head which are a main cause for concussions and brain injuries for cyclists.